 Portsmouth Herald: NH Children and Families Need a Champion As Governor

 The devastating opioid epidemic is the biggest challenge our state faces.
-We need to help people suffering from substance misuse orders to recover and rebuild their lives today; support the first responders on the front lines of the epidemic; and do more to help people avoid this illness in the first place.
+We need to help people suffering from substance misuse disorders to recover and rebuild their lives today; support the first responders on the front lines of the epidemic, and do more to help people avoid this illness in the first place.
 As governor, I will:

 - Ensure long-term stable funding so that we can grow and sustain the network of providers we need to help people get treatment and recover resources.